 As your stress levels unwind, you get a new appreciation of your body, what it’s capable of and what you should be doing to look after it.
 And as your creativity spikes, anything seems possible.

-Travel is often accused of giving people a rose-tinted view of the world.
-I profoundly disagree (unless you’re wearing a pair of Maui Jims, of course!).
+Travel is often accused of giving people a rose-tinted view of the world, but I profoundly disagree.
 Travel is seeing the world correctly for the first time, through your own eyes and with your senses ablaze—and the view is overwhelming.